combesal/combesal.github.io/docs/about-me/index.md

 ## 📌 Availability {#availability}

-I'm currently open to new opportunities where I can grow as a technical writer and contribute to high-quality documentation efforts.
+I’m currently open to new projects and ready to support teams with clear, practical documentation.
+That includes building from scratch, refining existing content, or scaling for new audiences.

 **I'm available for:**
 - ✅ Freelance or contract work